 Scott Manning started cooking in restaurants when he was 14.
 When it was time to formalize his education, he chose to attend Western Culinary Institute in Portland, OR.
 It was a great honor to be chosen by his classmates to be the Chef de Cuisine for their graduation dinner.
 During his career, Scott has run fine dining, Italian-inspired, Latin steakhouse and sports-themed restaurants and kitchens.
 It is Scott’s desire to share his passion and knowledge of the Culinary Arts with those who choose to live and experience this crazy world of feeding people!

 Chef Steven graduated from the California School of Culinary Arts in Pasadena, California where he had the opportunity to work events at Wolfgang Puck’s Spago Catering kitchen in Hollywood.
 He has since worked at country clubs, large hotel/resorts, fine dining restaurants, and CSU Dining Services in Texas, Hawaii and Colorado.
 He is currently teaching at a culinary school in Boulder, Colorado.

-Sari heads up our kid and teen programming and teaches the After School series and some of our break and summer camps.
-A former Consumer and Family Studies teacher, she taught classes of 30 middle-schoolers the art of cooking.
+Sari heads up our kid and teen programming and some of our break and summer camps.
 Sari brings a long-standing passion and experience in the food industry including restaurants in the Bay Area and Colorado, Whole Foods Market and Grant Family Farms.
 She credits her love for cooking and food to her six months living in Paris and traveling throughout Europe.
 “There is nothing as inspiring as a fresh-picked strawberry or just baked baguette to get the cooking juices flowing.”